 The “Chase Pay Yourself Back” feature was extended up until 2021, but that’s not all, because more Chase credit cards will also be eligible for this feature.

-There was a widespread travel hiatus both in the USA and other countries during the peak of Covid-19.
-This is why Chase rolled out the Pay Yourself Back tool for its Chase Sapphire Reserve and Chase Sapphire Preferred cards in order to make them relevant amidst the pandemic.
+There was a widespread travel hiatus both in the USA and other countries during the peak of Covid-19 so this is why Chase rolled out the Pay Yourself Back tool for its Chase Sapphire Reserve and Chase Sapphire Preferred cards in order to make them relevant amidst the pandemic.

 Chase Pay Yourself Back Extended & Expanded